empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-development-guide.md

-any kind of website regardless the chosen technology, the `XInstaller` utility and its `installXOptions` object are designed to install the xPlugin, adding the connection between the X&nbsp;Components and the search API and bootstrapping the entire application with powerful APIs that are available in the `window.X` object.
+any kind of website regardless the chosen technology, the `XInstaller` utility and its `installXOptions` object are designed to install the xPlugin, adding the connection between the X&nbsp;Components and the search API and bootstrapping the entire application with powerful APIs that are available in the `window.InterfaceX` object.

 To configure the xPlugin, run this code: